warpstreamlabs/charts/charts/warpstream-agent/README.md

     --set config.virtualClusterID="$YOUR_VIRTUAL_CLUSTER_ID"
 ```

-The chart creates a Kubernetes Secret for the Agent key.
-You can also create a secret manually and set
-`config.agentKeySecretKeyRef.name` and `config.agentKeySecretKeyRef.key` to the name of your Kubernetes secret and
-the data key name within that secret.
+The chart creates a Kubernees Secret for the Agent key.
+You can also create a secret manually and set  `config.agentKeySecretKeyRef.name` and `config.agentKeySecretKeyRef.key` to the name of your Kubernetes secret and  the data key name within that secret.

 As an alternative to supplying the configuration parameters as arguments, you can create a supplemental YAML file containing your specific config parameters.
 Any parameters not specified in this file will default to those set in [values.yaml](values.yaml).